Key takeaways:

 Antibiotic ear drops can cure an outer ear infection (swimmer’s ear).
 But some people need to take antibiotics by mouth to get rid of the infection.

-There are three types of ear infections.
+There are three types of ear infections: outer ear, middle ear, and inner ear.

 Inner ear infections, or labyrinthitis and vestibular neuritis, affect the inner structures of the ear, like the inner ear canals, cochlea, and vestibular nerve.
 These structures help the body perceive movement as well as sound.
-Inner ear infections are usually caused by viruses.
-They cause uncomfortable symptoms like vomiting, nausea, and dizziness.
-But they are uncommon.

 Swimmer’s ear: Did you know there are three types of ear infections: outer, middle, and inner?
 People of all ages can get outer ear infections (swimmer’s ear), especially in warmer months.